 Exploring haptic interfaces with mind-muscle connections

-An investigation into how we might use haptic feedback to create a mind-muscle connection when doing exercise.
+An investigation, making use of Electromyography (EMG), into how we might use haptic feedback to create a mind-muscle connection when doing exercise.

 The Muscle Minder is a device which squeezes a muscle using a twisted actuator before doing an exercise.
 It is using haptic cueing for focusing on muscles during location specific exercise.